-5. Conclusion and future work
+5 Conclusion and future work

-We propose a general-purpose recursive octree-based network which is demonstrated to be effective in multiple 3D processing tasks such as classification, reconstruction, generation and semantic segmentation.
-It encodes and decodes octrees by either recursively merging or producing octants.
+We propose a recursive octree-based network which encodes and decodes octrees by either recursively merging or producing octants.
 Our key insight is the recursive nature of the proposed network fits the hierarchical feature of octrees well.
 By using an octree representation we are able to save a large amount of storage and computational time and higher accuracy is achieved compared to existing methods for 3D shape reconstruction and generation.
-The architecture also provides good results for 3D shape classification and semantic segmentation.
-We demonstrated the advantages of our method by four experiments.
+The architecture also provides good results for 3D shape classification.
+We demonstrated the advantages of our method by three experiments.
 The complexity of our method is analyzed both theoretically and empirically.